svenwiegand/alfred-jira-search/README.md

 <img src="https://raw.githubusercontent.com/svenwiegand/alfred-jira-search/master/res/screenshot.png" alt="Screenshot" width="480"/>

+**Attention:** This is my first Alfread workflow and my first and only Python code – so please be forgiving…

 ## Install & Setup
 **Note:** I haven't implemented OAuth authentication yet, so you will need an API token to use this workflow.
 Follow these steps to create an API token: